What is data mining? A definition, an overview of data mining tools, the process & applications

 Table of Contents

 Data mining has taken off thanks to the big data revolution.
 The concepts of data mining and big data are like Siamese twins.
 Data mining now has successful applications, particularly in the (bio)medical and financial sectors.
-But data mining software is also successfully used in retail, municipalities, defense and even sports.
+But data mining software is also successfully used in retail, municipalities, defense, and even sports.
 However, big data mining is not entirely uncontroversial.
-Without basic knowledge of statistics, you can quickly draw wrong conclusions.
+Without a basic knowledge of statistics, you can quickly draw wrong conclusions.
 What is data mining?
 What kind of data mining tools are there?
 And what is the difference between process mining vs. data mining?
 Our data mining experts can give you answers.

 Organize your thoughts before considering data mining tools